-Kyoto - Kyoto was the ancient capital of Japan for approximately 1,000 years until 1867 when it was moved to Tokyo.
-Many national treasures can be found in Kyoto and in nearby Nara, including old shrines and temples, screen paintings, beautiful gardens, and statues of Buddha.
+Kyoto - Kyoto was the ancient capital of Japan for approximately 1,000 years, until until the newly-restored Emperor Meiji moved it to Tokyo in the 1860s.
+Many national treasures can be found in Kyoto.

 Fushimi Inari Shrine (Taisha) - An important Shinto shrine in southern Kyoto, Fushimi Inari is most famous for its thousands of vermillion torii gates which form a network of tunnels around the main shrine buildings.
 The shrine itself is dedicated to Inari, the Shinto god of rice.
 There are many fox statues in the grounds of the shrine as foxes are thought to be Inari's messengers.